As if we were the only people left on a now uninhabited planet we drove, through the hungry steppe, on a perfect road, over an endless evening.

 She apologises for her food, but really, her portions are mountainous.
 Fried fish from the lake, pancakes and ravioli, fresh tomatoes and herbs from the garden.
 Delicious.

 They don’t have much money, and winter time can be harsh, but that’s what keeps them healthy, right, and they don’t desire much more.
-It’s that Altai spirit that I cherish.
+It’s that Altai spirit that we cherish.
 However, she is worried about Islamic terrorism, but we ease her mind: it’s unlikely to spread to Urunkhaika.

 As this article shows, I had a really good time in Urunkhaika.
 As a man of stolid makeup, whose temper has been compared to that of a door, a washing basin and a sack of potatoes, I don’t often get excited about a place.